deeppavlov/mcp-evals/README.md

 **Task context managers** handle task-specific setup via `setup(stack)` (fixtures, environment).
 The task context is managed via `case_context_manager` parameter passed to `dataset.evaluate()`, ensuring it spans both:
 - Task execution (agent.run)
 - Evaluator execution (evaluator.evaluate)
+- On normal exit, if the domain has a checkpoint, the (scope, task name) run is recorded for resumable runs.

 This is critical because evaluators often need to check the environment state (files, database, etc.) that was set up during `task.setup()`, and this state must remain available until after evaluators complete.